Aliuken/JobVacanciesApp_Java17/README.md

 > The PCs used to develop and execute the application were two:
 > * One with a **Linux Mint 22** 64-bit OS (**GNU/Linux**).
 > * Another one with a **Windows 11 Home** 64-bit OS.
+>
+> The main web browser used while developing the application was Mozilla Firefox.

 # JobVacanciesApp_Java17